 If when you get to a hotel, bring your valid Disabled Parking Card and ask to park in a disabled Parking area.
 If you cannot because someone else who does not have such a badge has parked there, lodge a complaint.
 It keeps a record of all cars parked at the hotel.
 If it will not contact the owner to move the car, then report it to an organization (like this one) which will do something about it.
-Merely complaining to your nearest disability group is not enough, most British disability groups will not gripe publicly or try to take it further for fear of losing their local council-funded support or other local funding.
-Most UK hotels that have disabled parking in their car parks will not take any action when a non-disabled guest, or one without a Disabled Parking badge comes with a car and parks in that disabled place.
+Merely complaining to your nearest (non-activist) disability group is not enough, most British disability groups will not gripe publicly or try to take it further for fear of losing their local council-funded support or other local funding.